telephil9/fm/README.md

 fm
 ===
 fm provides a gui to select an item from a list using a fuzzy matching algorithm.
 When an item is selected, it is sent to the plumber `send` port unless the `-p` option is used in which case the item name is printed on standard output and the application exits.

 ![fm](fm.png)

-Left-click an item to select it
+Left-click an item to select it.
-Right-click to activate the selected item
+Right-click to activate the selected item.

 Keyboard shortcuts:
 - Arrow up / down change selection